 Border breaches can have an irreversible effect on local island communities’ ecosystems, cultural places and people.
 Communities within close proximity to the border regularly face ‘overstaying’ incidents, which causes additional downstream cost implications on Council services and infrastructure.
 Communities can be readily accessed by unregistered or unsolicited community visits, and intruders.
 Inadequate public lighting and lack of marine surveillance makes night-time access and vessel landings easily achievable, raising concerns for public safety.

-- Formal bipartisan State and Federal commitment to ensure the increased border presence established due to the pandemic will exist well into the new year (2021).
+- Formal bipartisan State and Federal commitment to ensure the increased border presence, established due to the pandemic, will remain until PNG outbreak is under control.

 - Investment in operational hubs, increasing serviceable reach, response times and the ability to provision vessels within the region; ultimately resulting local employment opportunities.